-I freeze my bone broth in ZipTop bags, but you can also buy silicone molds to freeze it in, or freeze it in ice cube trays.
+I freeze my bone broth in Souper Cubes (code CLEANEATING10 to save $$) but you can also buy silicone bags to freeze it in, or freeze it in ice cube trays.

 To freeze in glass, fill the bottle leaving about 1-2 inches of room – do not fill to the top because the liquid will expand as it freezes.
 Put them in the fridge and allow them to completely cool.